Bistecca Italian Steakhouse, Modern Upscale Winner

 My husband and I recently made our first visit to this bright and airy establishment during the 2017 Houston Restaurant Weeks.
 We are very familiar with Sorrento Ristorante Italiano located just a few blocks away.
 Both restaurants are owned by Abbas Hussein and are quite different in appearance.
-What ties them together other than ownership is the quality of their food as we would soon discover.
+What ties them together, other than ownership, is the quality of their food as we would soon discover.

+In the entrance and main dining room, the two-story ceilings with numerous windows allow plenty of natural light to illuminate the space.
 The look is minimalistic with white walls and white tablecloths setting the tone.
 The decor is modern.
 The pops of color with bright yellow bench seating and colorful art are even more noticeable due to that backdrop.

 The bar and wine storage room can be viewed from the main dining room.
-I am sure that the bar area has many customers during the happy hour times from 4 to 7PM, Mondays through Fridays.
+I am sure that the bar area has many customers during the happy hour times from 4 to 7 PM, Mondays through Fridays.

 There is also outdoor dining space to the front of the restaurant.

 Crusty, delicious bread is served to each table with butter and a delicious olive tapenade.
 Chef Alberto Baffoni probably has his unique recipe for this tapenade.
 It was delicious with the bread.